visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

   DBPutMultimesh(dbfile, "mesh", nmesh, meshnames, meshtypes, NULL);

+For really large scale problems (say more than say 10\ :sup:`5`, explicitly listing the names of constituent domain-level objects comprising a mutli-block object can result in a performance issue.
+As a result, Silo_ provides an ``sprintf-`` like mechanism for generating file system paths and Silo_ object paths on the fly.
+This mechanism is known as a *namescheme*.
+It is a best scalability practice to use Silo_ nameschemes for multi-block objects.
+For more information, see the Silo_ user's manual regarding `DBMakeNamescheme <https://wci.llnl.gov/sites/wci/files/2020-08/LLNL-SM-654357.pdf?#page=226>`__ and the associated optlist options, ``DBOPT_MB_FILE_NS` and ``DBOPT_MB_BLOCK_NS`` for multi-block objects.
 You can find many more examples of various features of Silo by browsing source code in either `VisIt's <https://github.com/visit-dav/visit/tree/develop/src/tools/data/datagen>`__ or `Silo's <https://github.com/LLNL/Silo/tree/main/tests>`__ test suites or the `test data files <https://github.com/search?q=repo%3Avisit-dav%2Fvisit%20path%3Asilo*.tar.xz&type=code>`__ used in VisIt_'s testing.